boyan-kirov/ic-ads/README.md

 # ICP Ads App

-This is a simple application for posting an ad to sell an item and accept bids from other users
+This is a simple application for posting an ad, to sell an item and accept bids from other users.
+You can create, update or delete an ad.
+You can view ads by id, by owner or all ads.
+You can bid on an ad.

 ## How to run